bdrdavies/mono-cbp/docs/configuration.md

 # Configuration Guide

-Complete guide to configuring mono-cbp.
+Complete guide to configuring `mono-cbp`.

 ## Overview

-mono-cbp uses a hierarchical configuration system:
+`mono-cbp` uses a hierarchical configuration system:
 1. Default values defined in `mono_cbp/config/defaults.py`
 2. User overrides passed as dictionaries
 3. Command-line arguments (for CLI usage)

+Note that `config` need not be defined in your code.
+If you don't define it, `mono-cbp` will use the

 ## Configuration Structure